jianjieluo/SCD-Net/README.md

 ```

 ## Inference
-We have released our models in `models.zip`.
+We have released our models in `models.zip`([Google Drive](https://drive.google.com/file/d/1q3A67RUDJghjp2LbMfFhTb0tMHQqu-Il/view?usp=sharing)).
 To reproduce the results reported in Table 1 of the paper, please place the `models` directory in the root of the repository and run the following command:

 ```bash
 bash configs/image_caption/scdnet/stage2/5_inference_example.sh